Life Sciences Expertise

 The intent of Part 11 is to maintain accountability and traceability of your electronic records, including eSignatures.
 In part, it asks:

-• Assessing and detecting areas of risk
+- Assess and detect areas of risk

-• Building a governance structure
+- Build a governance structure

 Contact us to establish a data integrity program appropriate for your organization.